FarronF/limerick-council-meetings/meetings/2020/02/11-Meeting of the Climate Action, Biodiversity and Environment Strategic Policy Committee/Agenda - Meeting of the Climate Action, Biodiversity and Environment Strategic Policy Committee - 11th February 2020.md

 process for weed control service contract to eliminate unnecessary herbicide application,

-reducing the frequency of spraying and reduce the volume of herbicides used”.---
+reducing the frequency of spraying and reduce the volume of herbicides used”.
+---